 Background and context of energy challenges.
 For the history of most colleges and universities, energy was cheap and plentiful-barely a consideration for higher education.
 All that changed in the 1970s, when the OPEC oil embargo resulted in skyrocketing petroleum prices.
 Suddenly, lines formed at gas stations across North America, energy conservation was all over the news, and Congress poured funding into research and development on alternative fuels.
 But then gas prices went down and all the fears went away.
-The difference can clearly be seen just in terms of energy research funding-after a peak in the late 1970s, energy industry spending on research and development fell by almost three-quarters, while Department of Energy funding dropped from an average \$7 billion annually (adjusted for inflation to 2008 dollars) to \$3 billion annually during the next 30 years, according to the Congressional carbon dioxide in an amount equal to that emitted by the campus.
-For example, a campus might invest in a tree-planting project or invest in program to replace incandescent lightbulbs with compact fluorescent bulbs in the community.
-Many critics have mocked offsets as simply a way to spend yourself green and perpetuate complacency.
-Others have claimed that offset credits are difficult to calculate, since projects such as tree farms take decades to capture carbon, and can be counted multiple times in multiple ways.
+The difference can clearly be seen just in terms of energy research funding-after a peak in the late 1970s, energy industry spending on research and development fell by almost three-quarters, while Department of Energy funding dropped from an average \$7 billion annually (adjusted for inflation to 2008 dollars) to \$3 billion annually during the next 30 years, according to the Congressional Research Service.
+Meanwhile, higher education institutions invested in buildings built on the assumption that energy costs would remain low.